Miyunn/dotfiles/readme.md

 - Easy effects
 - Linux studio plugins (lsp-plugins)

-## Known issues

-- When using the install script after zsh is installed the script will stop, work around is to re-run the script
-- Installation script is not configured to install the plasma configs

 ## Updating

-- To update the dotfiles you can run `git pull` in the dotfiles directorw
+- To update the dotfiles you can run `git pull` in the dotfiles directory
 - To update the packages you can run `yay -Syu` or `sudo pacman -Syu`